Agencies

-Franchised agencies cannot negotiate for packaging fees on new WGA-covered projects effective July 1, 2022, when the “Sunset Period” in the Franchise Agreement expires.
+Franchised agencies cannot negotiate for packaging fees on new WGA-covered projects effective July 1, 2022, when the “Sunset Period” in the franchise agreements expired.

 Therefore, for projects that were not packaged before July 1, 2022, the agency must operate on a commission basis.
 The agency’s commission is calculated as a percentage of writer compensation.
-Rider W of the Franchise Agreement caps the agency’s commission at 10%.
+Rider W of the franchise agreements caps the agency’s commission at 10%.

 No. The franchise agreement prohibits the packaging fee model—under which agents are paid directly by studios in the form of packaging fees—for all elements on all WGA-covered projects, not just the packaging of writers.